addisonschultz/react-flip-page/README.md

 Methods `onPageChange`, `onStartSwiping`, and `onStopSwiping` are defined this component, and can be overridden using Overrides.

-An exmaple override might look like:
+An example override might look like:

 ```
 import { Override } from "framer"